Trying to decide what to wear in Rome can be a surprisingly daunting task, especially if youâve never been there before!

 Jacket/Coat

-Cozy pea coats are the way to go when you’re deciding what jacket to wear in Rome during winter–think warm but not overly heavy, in a neutral color (black is by far the most popular color for coats in Rome).
+Cozy pea coats are a great option for Rome in winter–think warm but not overly heavy, in a neutral color (black is by far the most popular color for coats in Rome).

 Accessories